hggh/esp32-ulp-example/README.md

 All GPIOs needs a external pullup resistor!

+The ULP program runs in background and will not be stopped if we wakeup the SoC (main.c).
+The ULP program exists with (halt) and will be started every [20ms](https://github.com/hggh/esp32-ulp-example/blob/master/src/main.c#L57).

 The ULP program has four global variables that will be shared with the SoC program:

  * p1_status